Operating as a licensed telecommunications operator under applicable regulatory frameworks across Europe and Asia.

 NML maintains a comprehensive Anti-Money Laundering (AML) and Know Your Customer (KYC) program in line with the requirements of the jurisdictions in which we operate, including the German Money Laundering Act (GwG), Singapore's Corruption, Drug Trafficking and Other Serious Crimes Act (CDSA), and applicable EU Anti-Money Laundering Directives.

-Our AML program includes customer due diligence (CDD) and enhanced due diligence (EDD) procedures, ongoing transaction monitoring, sanctions screening against relevant lists (EU, UN, OFAC), suspicious activity reporting, and regular AML training for all employees involved in financial services operations.
+Our AML program includes customer due diligence (CDD) and enhanced due diligence (EDD) procedures, ongoing transaction monitoring, sanctions screening against relevant lists (EU, UN, OFAC), suspicious activity reporting, and regular AML training for employees in relevant operational areas.
 The program is overseen by a designated Money Laundering Reporting Officer (MLRO) and is subject to annual independent review.

 Read our full AML PolicyEuropean Telecommunications Network Operators' Association